Jacob Stallings Preview, Player Props: Marlins vs. Brewers

-Jacob Stallings -- with a slugging percentage of .548 in his past 10 games, including six extra-base hits -- will be in action for the Miami Marlins against the Milwaukee Brewers, with Brandon Woodruff on the hill, on September 11 at 7:40 PM ET.
+The Miami Marlins, including Jacob Stallings (.290 batting average in his past 10 games), battle starting pitcher Freddy Peralta and the Milwaukee Brewers at American Family Field, Tuesday at 7:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Phillies.
+In his most recent game he had a hitless performance (0-for-1) against the Brewers.

 Jacob Stallings Game Info & Props vs. the Brewers